 EM 18008 EMERGENCY MEDICAL TECHNICIAN - This program trains students to recognize, assess, and manage medical emergencies of acutely ill or injured patients in a prehospital care setting.
 Students in this program are required to participate in a 48 hour clinical internship and 24 hour field internship.
 After successful completion of the program, students are eligible to take the National Registry Certification Exam.
+Offered Fall and Spring semesters.

 EM 18014 HEALTH CARE PROFESSIONAL (HCP) to EMT BRIDGE COURSE - The HCP to Emergency Medical Technician Bridge Course prepares the State approved health care professional to provide prehospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
 This class is offered as a blended learning environment opportunity that includes on-line, classroom, laboratory and clinical requirements.
 Students are required to complete online work assignments prior to scheduled class meetings.
+Offered Fall and Spring semesters.